Mural cell: Parkinson's disease

+Some of these genes linked to Parkinson’s have also been suggested to play roles in cardiovascular diseases, though this is an emerging area of study.

-Lineage and zonation of mural cells
+Lineage and zonation

 Typically, vSMCs wrap around larger vessels: they form a dense continuum spindling around arteries, arterioles and precapillary arterioles; while around postcapillary venules, vSMCs adopt a different morphology: individual cell bodies extending thing branching processes, that become more stellate-like around venules and veins.
 The cell body of pericytes has a round shape extending a few processes in a longitudinal fashion along the capillaries.

 Recently, efforts have been undertaken using single cell sequencing on mural cells to try to characterize their molecular signature along the blood vessels.
 This showed that there is a zonation in their expression patterns by which they can be grouped into different subsets, but no singular markers have been found so far that can identify unequivocally any of the cell types.